 Liquid Assets vs Non-Liquid Assets

 The main difference between liquid and non-liquid assets is that liquid possessions can be quickly converted into cash while retaining their current value.
 Non-liquid (or illiquid) assets cannot be quickly converted into cash without a significant loss in current value.
-In other words, liquid possessions are a reliable source of cash for an individual or business while non-liquid possesions are not reliable.
+In other words, liquid possessions are a reliable source of cash for an individual or business (regardless of status as a resident or non-resident) while non-liquid possesions are not reliable.

 Let’s take a closer look at them both below.